arumugasundar/learn/frontend/CSS/interview-hard.md

     }
 }
 ```
-#### 6. How do you use the grid-area property to place items in a grid layout?
+#### 6. How to use the grid-area property to place items in a grid layout?
 ```code
 .container {
     display: grid;